raupachz/sil/README.md

-# sil
+# sil - Developing a webserver.

-In every developer's life comes the time when you think about developing a web server
+Guys, there is not much to see here.
+I always wanted do develop a web server.
+So this is me developing a web server.
+I have no agenda, draft, or blueprint.
+It is just a fun spare time project.